brennonshanks/professional_website/content/course/mol-sim/mol-sims.md

     \caption{}
 \end{figure}

-\noindent An implementation of this idea is to break up the system into cubic cells with edge lengths greater than or equal to $r_{cut}$.
+An implementation of this idea is to break up the system into cubic cells with edge lengths greater than or equal to $r_{cut}$.
 A sphere of radius $r_{cut} + \Delta r$ is then drawn around the center of each cell and lists of neighbors are formed.
 The interactions are limited to only partners of atoms within that list, while others are excluded.
 We simply identify what cell each member of the system is in and compute the force on that particle based on its interactions with members only within the surrounding cells.